How to conduct a pay equity analysis

 6. Conduct a comparative ratio analysis

 Up until this point, all steps in the process have been non-incumbent specific.
 The comparative ratio analysis provides the opportunity to evaluate individual employee pay rates in consideration of determined salary structure midpoints.
-Factors that may influence placement within range include: performance, length of service, unique skillsets, flight risk, full-time or part-time status and other factors important to the organization.
-These factors and other decisions points may influence where an employee is placed within a specific salary range.
+Factors that may influence placement within range include: performance, tenure, unique skillsets, flight risk, full-time or part-time status and other factors important to the organization.
+These factors and other decision points may influence where an employee is placed within a specific salary range.
+This step is crucial in identifying any gender pay gaps or other pay inequities.

 7. Develop administration policies